-If you experience an insulin shock in the middle of the night, you’ll experience the following symptoms:
+If someone experiences an insulin shock in the middle of the night, they’ll experience the following symptoms:

-Too high insulin levels in your blood can cause too low blood sugar levels.
-In this condition, your body doesn’t have the needed fuel/energy to perform its normal functions.
+Too high insulin levels in the blood can cause too low blood sugar levels.
+In this condition, our body doesn’t have the needed fuel/energy to perform its normal functions.

-Having an insulin shock would mean too little fuel for your body so it’ll start shutting down.
+Having an insulin shock would mean too little fuel for our body so it’ll start shutting down.

-So, if you take insulin shots to control your diabetes, you are at risk of having too high insulin levels in your blood if you miss a meal after taking the shot, or if you inject too much insulin.
+So, if we take insulin shots to control our condition, we are at risk of having too high insulin levels in our blood if we miss a meal after taking the shot, or if we inject too much insulin.

 Here are some other possible causes:

 - Drinking alcohol and not eating enough or any food,

 - Exercising more than always,